 Grizzly Bear Facts

-- First of all, the powerful and majestic Grizzly Bear actually represents a subspecies of brown bear.
+- To begin with, the powerful and majestic Grizzly Bear actually represents a subspecies of brown bear.
 At one time there were a total of five separate recognized species of Grizzly Bear, and each had their distinct range.

-- Also, individual bears living closer to the coast tend to be larger than those living inland, due to their richer diet, which often leads people to believe that these bears represent separate species.
+- Individual bears living closer to the coast tend to be larger than those living inland, due to their richer diet, which often leads people to believe that these bears represent separate species.

-- Finally, these magnificent animals possess one of the longest natural lifespans of any ursine.
+- Perhaps incidentally, these magnificent animals possess one of the longest natural lifespans of any ursine.
 Males live an average of 22 years in the wild, while the longer-lived females often reach 26 years of age.

 Other Threatened Large Mammals